Takosaga/groceryprices/README.md

 - Conducted initial research on existing solutions available in the country.
 - Developed broad theories on how to implement the idea.
 - Built a prototype using **React** for the frontend and **Flask** for the backend.
+- Created a sqlite db that has extracted prices from current grocery brochures

 ---
 ## Team